 However, in the real world, you’ll have to balance not only board prep, but also course work, rotations and other commitments.
 Keep these conclusions in mind as you strive to prepare for your exams as efficiently and effectively as possible:

 - The Forgetting Curve is a well-documented phenomenon that does apply to your medical knowledge and affects your performance on board exams.
 Naturally, if you haven’t seen a concept or practiced something for months or years, it’s going to be more difficult for you to recall that information on your Board Exam or In-Training Exam.

 - We still recommend taking every question you can to prepare for your exam – leaving questions untaken is equivalent to leaving points on the table.

-- It can definitely be advantageous to revisit questions for a 2nd time (or maybe a 3rd time).
+- It can definitely be advantageous to revisit questions for a second time (or maybe a third time).
 If some time has passed and your memory has progressed down the decay curve, retaking these questions can boost your performance and ensure easier recall on your exam day.
-Every few weeks, mix in some repeated questions along with new questions to avoid slipping too far down the forgetting curve on certain topics.
+Every few weeks, mix in some repeated questions along with new questions to avoid slipping too far down the Forgetting Curve on certain topics.